acikgozb/tcp-ip-journey/1-ping/README.md

 **Routers are responsible from the logical path of a packet, whereas switches are responsible from physical path of a packet.**

 The main way of communication for routers is through IP addresses.
-For switches, it is MAC addresses instead.
+For switches, MAC addresses are used instead.

 **Routers by default, separate broadcast domains of two networks.**